quote icon

 Leo Palmer

-IB & VCE English Literature at Edcellent Education
+IB and VCE English Literature at Edcellent Education

 Why IB?